ORGONAUT

 Creating positions efficiently

-From position create/edit, you can:
+From the position modal, you can:

 • search existing teams